-- Level 1: Fair value is determined using an unadjusted quoted price in an active market for identical assets or liabilities. - Level 2: Fair value is estimated using inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly. - Level 3: Fair value is estimated using unobservable inputs that are significant to the fair value of the assets or liabilities.
+Level 1: Fair value is determined using an unadjusted quoted price in an active market for identical assets or liabilities.

+Level 2: Fair value is estimated using inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly.

+Level 3: Fair value is estimated using unobservable inputs that are significant to the fair value of the assets or liabilities.

 The carrying value of cash and cash equivalents, accounts receivable and accounts payable approximate their fair value.
-The fair value of our debt at December 31, 2019 and 2018 was \$203.1 million and \$173.4 million, respectively (Level 2).
-The carrying value of our debt as of December 31, 2019 and 2018 was \$205.0 million and \$175.0 million, respectively.
+The fair value of our debt at March 31, 2020 (unaudited) and December 31, 2019 and 2018 was \$203.3 million, \$203.1 million and \$173.4 million, respectively (Level 2).
+The carrying value of our debt as of March 31, 2020 (unaudited) and December 31, 2019 and 2018 was \$2010 million, \$205.0 million, \$205.0 million and \$175.0 million, respectively.
 The fair value of our debt was determined using discounted cash flow analysis based on market rates for similar types of borrowings.